 Digital event via Zoom for and with interdisciplinary researchers and museum professionals, organised by the Museum für Naturkunde Berlin as part of a project in collaboration with Europeana Research within the Europeana Research Grants Programme.

 The workshop is centered on the exchange of theoretical and practical perspectives and joint reflection.
 Invited speakers are asked to bring an object (or its digital representation) that can be described as an Anthropocenic object from their point of view.

 - Programme: The complete programme can be found here:

 - Registration: Please register for the workshop here until 15:00 on February 15th.

 - The workshop will be held via Zoom and will not be recorded.

-An event of the Access, Innovation, Networking project in the framework of the Future Plan, the Innovation in Public Engagement unit and the Towards the Collection of the Anthropocene project of the Museum of Natural History Berlin – Leibniz Institute for Research on Evolution and Biodiversity, funded by and in cooperation with Europeana Research Grant Programme 2021.
+An event of the Access, Innovation, Networking project in the framework of the Future Plan, the Innovation in Public Engagement unit and the Changing Natures.
+Collecting the Anthropocene Together project of the Museum of Natural History Berlin – Leibniz Institute for Research on Evolution and Biodiversity, funded by and in cooperation with Europeana Research Grant Programme 2021.